marcoalopez/Python_course/README.md

-> ⚠️ At the moment, this repository contains the unfinished walkthrough notebooks used to guide the course but no other detailed explanations (i.e. slides) or the solutions to the exercises.
+> ⚠️ At the moment, this repository contains the unfinished walkthrough notebooks used to guide the course but no other detailed explanations (i.e. slides) or solutions to the exercises.
 The course will be free but I have not yet decided whether I will make the whole course completely open or not.
 In any case, the walkthrough notebooks are self-explanatory so anyone can use them to learn about the topic.